Shipping and discount codes are added at checkout

 I pictured myself being shot dead or at least arrested, where I would have to spend days, weeks, months or even years behind bars.
 I narrated whole story and he was listening with awe.
 I showed him my passport and he put it in his pocket.
 He said don't worry we'll take you back to your hotel but you have to say in front of the camera that we saved you.

 The commander I was talking to was a Libyan banker, who had joined the fight like other civilian.
 He said they had heard about four missing journalists and assumed I was one of them.
 He said whole world is looking for you and every newspaper has your photograph and news.
-This made me so nervous and anxious because I knew if my family knew about this, they would be devastated.
-I badly wanted to inform my colleagues of my well being because I believed they too would be extremely worried.
-But unfortunately there was no mobile network.
+This made me so nervous and anxious because I was afraid that if my family come to know about this, they would be devastated.
+I badly wanted to inform my colleagues of my well being as they too would've be extremely worried.
+Unfortunately there was no mobile network.
 He comforted and told me not to worry they will take me back to the hotel and hand me over to my colleagues.
-But he still had my passport which he promised to return me once we were back in Benghazi.
+He still had my passport which he promised to return me once we were back in Benghazi.
 The sun was slowly hiding behind the sand dunes and it was getting dark.
 In the meantime, some of the rebels who had gone on the reconnaissances mission to the frontline came under a sniper attack and one of their colleague was shot in the arm.
 He was bleeding profusely and was evacuated immediately.